riteshdandge/demo/README.md

 ## subheader

-Watch how gitpush and pull works djsb
+Watch how gitpush and pull works.